JKHeadley/rest-hapi/docs/configuration.md

 ---

-Configuration of rest-hapi is handled through the ``restHapi.config`` object.
+Configuration of rest-hapi is handled through the ``RestHapi.config`` object.
+See the [introduction](introduction.md#using-the-plugin) for an example.
 Below is a description of the current configuration options/properties.

 ## appTitle
 ```javascript